In progress – view active session

 Show Abstract +

 This study aims to address the limitations of traditional gas sensors that operate at high temperatures and pose explosion risks by utilizing terahertz photons as the detection source, allowing the sensor to function at room temperature.
-To develop a novel optical gas sensor, we synthesized a composite material of ZIF-8 and Pt-MoSe2 using a hydrothermal method and combined it with metamaterials for effective detection of toxic gas (NO2).
+To develop a novel optical gas sensor, we synthesized a composite material of ZIF-8 and MoSe2 using a hydrothermal method and combined it with metamaterials for detection of toxic gas (NO2).
 ZIF-8, a special metal-organic framework material, has a large specific surface area, high porosity, and good chemical and thermal stability, providing advantages in the field of gas sensors.
 MoSe2, a transition metal dichalcogenide (TMDCs), has unique electrical and optical properties, showing great potential in gas sensing recently.

 Lunch/Exhibition Break 11:35 AM - 1:15 PM